 Where: San Felipe, Food Building

 During the State Fair, I don’t like buying food I can find off the Fairgrounds.
 A Rueben, especially one coming from Saint Paul restaurant O’Gara’s, would fall into that category.
 KSTP-TV anchor Lindsey Brown featured the Rueben as one of her favorite Fair foods, so I was intrigued.
 When another person recommended it to me, I had to go buy one.
-Shoot, I wish I had this sandwich in my life earlier.
+I wish I had this sandwich earlier in my life.
 The sandwich is a ton of food; you’ll be full after one half.
 At $9.50, it’s an incredible deal.
 The corned beef was really good and the bread was great.
 The sauerkraut wasn’t too overpowering and the cheese was melted just right.
 It’s my sleeper hit for 2019.

 Where: O’Gara’s at the Fair, near the main entrance

 As it is with the Rueben, you would think that a pretzel wouldn’t make a best Minnesota State Fair food list.
 You can get one at just about any mall.
 But these aren’t your ordinary pretzels.
 A couple years ago, I had the garlic pretzel.
 It was delightful, but it had WAY too much garlic.
 At the 2018 State Fair, I took a more simple route and got a salted pretzel with butter and cheese sauce.
 Delightful.
 They’re baked on-site and at $6, are a great deal.